6 min read

 If that sounds daunting to you, don't panic.
 Creating a good blog homepage that makes readers stick around is all about making the right choices in what content you choose to display, and I’ve got some advice to help you do just that.

 Your homepage is the hub of your blog.
-It serves three key purposes as laid out by the Inbound Marketing blog:
+It serves three key purposes:

 So when you're thinking about what to include on your homepage, make sure it fits with those three goals.
 Visitors will use your homepage as a jumping off point to dive into your content, projects, and products so making it easy to navigate is a must.
 They should also be able to get a quick overview of your brand and what you're all about so they know they're in the right place.

 Creating a blog homepage layout that hits those goals takes planning and thoughtful design.
 It’s well worth spending the time on getting it right, so here’s some advice for what to consider and how to go about designing it.